ekrxjwh2009/R2-KG/README.md

 - [WebQSP](https://www.microsoft.com/en-us/download/details.aspx?id=52763): Although original [Freebase](https://developers.google.com/freebase) triples are available here, but [this repo](https://github.com/dki-lab/Freebase-Setup) helps setting up SPARQL endpoint for Freebase much easier.
 Follow the instructions in the repo (jena-fuseki is not needed here).
 Finally, replace `[SPARQL SERVER URL]` to your database path (e.g., `http://111.222.333.444:port/`) in `./WebQSP/freebase_sparql.py`.

 - [CRONQUESTIONS](https://github.com/apoorvumang/CronKGQA): You can get all dataset in linked repo.
 Since CRONQUESTIONS doesn't use triple-form of KG, The preprocessing was done separately within the code.
-After downloading CRONQUESTIONS, move `/wikidata_big` directory into `./CRONQ/data` in this repo.
+After downloading CRONQUESTIONS, move `/wikidata_big` directory into `./CRONQ/data` in this repo (create `data` directory in `./CRONQ`).